Mauthausen Concentration Camp today

 - On foot.
 5 km of walking to the site, alongside the bus route.

 - You can take a taxi – it will cost 10-12 euro

 - Bus № 361.
 It goes every one hour and the bus station is just in front of the railway station.

-Whatever mean of getting you choose, you will need to get to Linzer StraBe / Neue Mittelschule bus stop.
-You will find yourself in the authentic Austrian rural place with hills, drowned in the morning fog and beautiful tiny streets with modern one and two-storey private homes.
+Whatever means of getting you to choose, you will need to get to Linzer StraBe / Neue Mittelschule bus stop.
+You will find yourself in the authentic Austrian rural place with hills, drowned in the morning fog and beautiful tiny streets with a modern one and two-story private homes.
 It’s impossible to lose the way with a plenty of «Footpath to the memorial site» signs on every corner of the road.
 This picturesque route will take you 20 minutes to the Mauthausen Memorial.

 I’ve made a map of the Mauthausen Concentration Camp today with markings – it resembles my route through the site within that emotional three hours.

 The Mauthausen Memorial Complex is open daily from 9 till 17.30.
 Free of charge.

 - Former SS workshops and guard barracks (SS-Mannschafts)